105: The Corpse Vanishes

 Another Republic serial?

-Republic Pictures was a movie studio established in 1936, known primarily for producing hundreds of serials, though they did release several classic films (including Rio Grande and The Quiet Man).
+Republic Pictures was a movie studio established in 1936, known primarily for producing hundreds of serials, including a bunch of Zorro and Lone Ranger serials, as well as the first superhero films ever made, though they did release several classic films (including Rio Grande and The Quiet Man).
 The studio went under in 1959, though the name was revived in 1986.

 What’s that symbol mean over there?
 I always wondered that. –It means Gold’n Plump. –Gold’n Plump turkey? –Uh, yes.
 This is, in fact, a Gold’n Plump turkey of a movie.